intake/xrviz/docs/source/index.rst

 1. Quick visualization of xarray data.
 2. No need to write any custom code thus saves immense time of users.
-3. Different tabs to customize the output graph by interaction with the widgets.
+3. Different panes to customize the output graph by interaction with the widgets.
 4. Easy exploration of data present on cloud using Xarray's ability to read remote data.